-Causes of the Gender Pay Gap

-The following causes apply to all organisations.
-Some causes will be more prominent depending on the organisation, sector and situation.
+Causes of the Gender Pay Gap The following causes apply to all organisations.
+Some causes will be more prominent depending on the organisation, sector, and situation.

-Unpaid caring responsibilities

-On average, women undertake 60% more unpaid caring responsibilities such as childcare, care of the elderly etc. than men.
+Unpaid caring responsibilities On average, women undertake 16% more unpaid caring responsibilities such as childcare, care of the elderly etc. than men.

-Part time working

-73% of part time workers across the UK are women and 41% of women are part time, compared to 12% of men.
+Part time working 34% of workers across the UK are part time.
+Women make up 38% compared to 13% of men.

-Differences in human capital

-Human capital is the economic value of a workers experience and skills.
+Differences in human capital Human capital is the economic value of a workers experience and skills.
 This can affect the gender pay gap when people are strategically hired (headhunted) for their personal skills and experience.

-Occupational segregation

-The UK market places remain segregated with men dominating some types of jobs and women others.
-Many women are concentrated in the 5 C's - caring, cleaning, catering, cashiering and clerical.
+Occupational segregation The UK marketplaces remain segregated with men dominating some types of jobs and women others.
+Many women are concentrated in the 5 C's - caring, cleaning, catering, cashiering, and clerical.

-TUPE

-(Transfer of Undertakings, Protection of Employment)

-If TUPE applies in a contract win or acquisition, the incoming employer has no legal right or ability to change workers T&C's.
-If the incoming employees include highly paid men it will affect the GPG of the acquiring company.
+TUPE (Transfer of Undertakings, Protection of Employment) If TUPE applies in a contract win or acquisition, the incoming employer has no legal right or ability to change workers T&C's.
+If the incoming employees include highly paid men, it will affect the GPG of the acquiring company.